acrenwelge/Portfolio-Reference-Documents/index.md

 # Portfolio Review Process

 You will be creating, writing, and submitting a portfolio through RevaturePro that showcases yourself, your skills, and your experience.
 Once completed, your porfolio will be published to our Sales team to share with clients.
+After you finish creating your portfolio, you will submit it for review.
 There are two phases for portfolio review:
 * Phase 1: due on Monday 4 weeks before your training end date
   - Review will complete by that Friday
   - Make any requested changes and start work for Phase 2
 * Phase 2: due on Monday 2 weeks before your training end date
-  - Review will complete by that Wednesday
+  - Review will complete by end of day Wednesday
   - Make any final requested changes you receive and resubmit
   - Final deadline to get portfolio published is that Friday
 * The specific deadlines will be sent to you via email